Namita26/Ping-Pong-Game/README.md

 Timeframe
 While there is no defined timeframe, it is expected that the time to complete the assignment would range between 4 and 8 hours.

-The Players
+The Players:

-Player # Player
-Name
-Defence
-set length
+  player#  Name     Defence set length
   1        Joey     8
   2        Nick     8
   3        Russel   7
   4        Vivek    7
   5        Pritam   6
   6        Amit     6
   7        Chandler 5
   8        Colwin   5

 Steps to execute:
   1. cd Ping-Pong-Game/